UChi-JCL/CacheGen/README.md

 This is the code repo for [CacheGen: Fast Context Loading for Language Model Applications via KV Cache Streaming](https://arxiv.org/pdf/2310.07240.pdf).

-This branch is for standalone runs of CacheGen's encoder and decoder.
+This branch is for standalone runs of CacheGen's encoder and decoder (for Jiayi or Kuntai's integration)

 ## Installation